Sarah-Bue/tic-tac-toe/README.md

 Win Achieved | A short victory sound is played | Pass Turn Tracker | On smaller devices, a turn indicator above the game board keeps track of player turns | Pass

 Cells
 Feature | Outcome | Pass/Fail
 --- | --- | ---
-Hovering over a cell | Translucent X or O appears, depending on the turn | Pass Clicking on a cell | X or O placed in cell, depending on the turn | Pass Clicking on a cell | A short sound is played | Pass Locked Board | No placements or hover effect after Win / Draw is achieved | Pass
+Hovering over a Cell | Translucent X or O appears, depending on the turn | Pass Clicking on a Cell | X or O placed in a cell, depending on the turn | Pass Clicking on a ceCellll | A short sound is played | Pass Locked Board | No placements or hover effect after Win / Draw is achieved | Pass

 Buttons
 Feature | Outcome | Pass/Fail
 --- | --- | ---
-Hovering over a button | Inverts colors | Pass Clicking on a button | A short sound is played | Pass Clicking on the Mute button | The sound is muted / unmuted depending on the current state | Pass Clicking on the Mute button | The button text changes between "Play Sound" and "Mute Sound" depending on the state | Pass Clicking on the "Instructions" button | A popup opens with additional information | Pass Clicking on the "Feedback" button | A popup opens with additional information | Pass
+Hovering over a Button | Inverts colors | Pass Clicking on a Button | A short sound is played | Pass Clicking on the Mute Button | The sound is muted / unmuted depending on the current state | Pass Clicking on the Mute Button | The button text changes between "Play Sound" and "Mute Sound" depending on the state | Pass Clicking on the "Instructions" Button | A popup opens with additional information | Pass Clicking on the "Feedback" Button | A popup opens with additional information | Pass

 Popup Sections
 Feature | Outcome | Pass/Fail
 --- | --- | ---
-Clicking on the "Instructions" button | A popup opens with additional information | Pass Clicking on the "Instructions" button | The "Instructions" button disappears | Pass Clicking on the "Feedback" button | A popup opens with additional information | Pass Clicking on the "Feedback" button | The "Feedback" button disappears | Pass Clicking on the "X" button | The popup closes | Pass Clicking on the "X" button | The "Instructions" or "Feedback" button reappears | Pass
+Clicking on the "Instructions" Button | A popup opens with additional information | Pass Clicking on the "Instructions" Button | The "Instructions" button disappears | Pass Clicking on the "Feedback" Button | A popup opens with additional information | Pass Clicking on the "Feedback" Button | The "Feedback" button disappears | Pass Clicking on the "X" Button | The popup closes | Pass Clicking on the "X" Button | The "Instructions" or "Feedback" button reappears | Pass

 Form
 Feature | Outcome | Pass/Fail
 --- | --- | ---
-Input Fields | All fields are required to submit the form | Pass Hovering over the "Submit" button | Inverts colors | Pass Form Submission | Form information is taken to Code Institute's [formdump page](https://formdump.codeinstitute.net/) | Pass
+Input Fields | All fields are required to submit the form | Pass Hovering over the "Submit" Button | Inverts colors | Pass Form Submission | Form information is taken to Code Institute's [formdump page](https://formdump.codeinstitute.net/) | Pass

 Footer
 Feature | Outcome | Pass/Fail